piyushlife/Face-Recognition_Missing-Person-Detection-System/README.md

 This piece of application makes use of facenet model developed by davidsandberg for face detection and recognition.
 Please refer this link for more info : https://github.com/davidsandberg/facenet

-The models can be downloaded from [here](https://drive.google.com/open?id=1bXEJmjmd750F53DsDv9B2vc1thbxlJrE).
+The weights can be downloaded from [here](https://drive.google.com/open?id=1bXEJmjmd750F53DsDv9B2vc1thbxlJrE).
 You can also get the link to download latest model from [davidsandberg](https://github.com/davidsandberg/facenet) repository too.
 Please make sure to change the value of "FACENET_MODEL_PATH" as is mentioned below.

 Create a folder named "facenet" inside "facenet-master/Models".
 Copy all the downloaded model files and paste it inside the newly created folder.